Foreman overview and concepts

 Katello

-Lazy Sync
+Lazy sync

 The ability to change the default download policy of a repository from Immediate to On Demand.
 The On Demand setting saves storage space and synchronization time by only downloading the packages when requested by a host.